 Look for internal fuses.
 Many amps have several fuses inside the chassis, both in-line and circuit board mounted to protect the power transformer and other circuitry.

 Dirty or loose tube sockets can cause everything from no signal at all to intermittent static, pops and hum.
-If wiggling the tubes causes noise then put some contact cleaner on the tube's pins and insert them into the socket.
+If wiggling the tubes causes noise then put some contact cleaner on the tube's pins and insert them into the socket two or three times.
 You can also re-tension loose sockets for solid pin contact.

 My next step is to take DC voltage readings starting at the filter caps (B+1, B+2, B+3).
 It's good to have a baseline voltage chart for your amps so you know what voltage to expect.
 A higher than normal B+ reading can be caused by a non-functional tube that's not drawing current from the power supply.
 A lower than normal reading can be caused by a tube that is pulling too much current which can be caused by a short, bias problem or in new build amps an incorrect component value.

 Octal Tube Socket Numbers

-Next is the power tube closest to the power transformer.
-For octal power tubes (8 pins) I look for 5.7 to 6.9v AC heater voltage between socket pins 2 and 7.
-Tube socket pins are normally numbered from the socket index (slot or pin gap) clockwise.
 The power tube pins 3 (plate) and 4 (screen) should have high voltage DC and pin 5 (grid) should pop when probed with the meter.
-For fixed bias amps the grid should show a negative voltage but cathode biased amps will indicate 0 volts on the grid.
+For fixed bias amps the grid should show a negative voltage but cathode biased amps will indicate near 0 volts on the grid.
 Pin 8 (cathode) will show 0 volts in fixed bias amps or show voltage between 10 to 25 volts DC in cathode biased amps.
 Nine pin power tubes like the EL84 have different pin functions so Google their data sheet to see their pin functions.
 You should always hear a pop when probing the grid of any tube in the signal chain.
 Tubes that run the tremolo may not pop when probed.
 If you get no grid pop then you have a problem somewhere between that power tube and speaker.
 The first thing to try is to replace the tube.
 Next measure the voltage at every pin of the troubled tube's socket for clues to the problem.